justpy-org/justpy/docs/charts_tutorial/creating_charts.md

     return wp
 ```

 Four charts are created and put on the page, each one of a different type.
-We accomplish this by iterating over a list with four different chart types that Highcharts supports (the reference for the Highcharts chart options can be found at https://api.highcharts.com/highcharts/).
+We accomplish this by iterating over a list with four different chart types that Highcharts supports.
 When we create each chart, we load the same options (via a keyword argument) to all of them.

+?> The reference for the Highcharts chart options can be found at https://api.highcharts.com/highcharts/

 However, we then proceed to change the options.
-Using the dot notation, we assign different values to `options.chart.type`, `options.title.text` and `options.subtitle.text`.
-Notice that `options.subtitle` was not specified in `my_chart_def`.
+Using the dot notation, we assign different values to [`options.chart.type`](https://api.highcharts.com/highcharts/chart.type), [`options.title.text`](https://api.highcharts.com/highcharts/title.text) and [`options.subtitle.text`](https://api.highcharts.com/highcharts/subtitle.text).

+?> Notice that `options.subtitle` was not specified in `my_chart_def`.
 The [addict](https://github.com/mewwts/addict) library `Dict` structure creates sub dictionaries automatically when required.

 ## Using Highcharts Online Examples